nptrainor/internpt-manager/README.md

 }

 Where:

- username - the username of the owner and user of the Internxt Drive directory uid - the user ID used for the mount point directory and its associated contents (for example, Jess' UID in /etc/passwd is 1000) gid - the group Id used for the mount point directory and its associated contents (for example, Jess' GID in /etc/group is 1000) mountpoint - the place where the Internxt Drive is to be mounted.
-To avoid conflicting with the official Internxt apps do NOT use "~/Internxt Drive". internxt_email - the email address associated with the Internxt Account internxt_password - the password associated with the Internxt Account internpt_log - the directory and log file to be used where messages from the /usr/local/bin/internpt-manager.php script are to be recorded - NOTE: best practice would suggest a per user log file rclone_remote - the name of the rclone remote connecting to the Internxt WebDav Server which Jess has already set up rclone_log - the directory and log file to be used where messages from rclone for the above remote are to be recorded - NOTE: best practice would suggest a per user log file rclone_config - the rclone directory and config file setting out the details of the remote
+a) username - the username of the owner and user of the Internxt Drive directory
+b) uid - the user ID used for the mount point directory and its associated contents (for example, Jess' UID in /etc/passwd is 1000)
+c) gid - the group Id used for the mount point directory and its associated contents (for example, Jess' GID in /etc/group is 1000)
+d) mountpoint - the place where the Internxt Drive is to be mounted.
+To avoid conflicting with the official Internxt apps do NOT use "~/Internxt Drive".
+e) internxt_email - the email address associated with your Internxt Account
+f) internxt_password - the password associated with your Internxt Account
+g) internpt_log - the directory and log file to be used where messages from the /usr/local/bin/internpt-manager.php script are to be recorded - NOTE: best practice would suggest a per user log file.
+Created automatically on install.
+h) rclone_remote - the name of the rclone remote connecting to the Internxt WebDav Server which Jess has already set up
+i) rclone_log - the directory and log file to be used where messages from rclone for the above remote are to be recorded - NOTE: best practice would suggest a per user log file.
+Created by rclone
+j) rclone_config - the rclone directory and config file setting out the details of the remote

  Install (continued)